notp1ssed/ProjetoFinal-PosGraduacaoEngenhariaFinanceira/README.md

-# Final Project for teh Financial Engineering Post Graduate @ Coimbra Business School
+# Final Project for the Financial Engineering Post Graduate @ Coimbra Business School

 This research aims to find the economic indicators that drive Bitcoin price and forecaste it's price with it.